alkem-io/alkemio/docs/classification-tagging.md

     * DisplayLocation: type = singleSelect, for specifying the palcement of the Callout within the display of the Space
 * Challenge:
     * Default: type = freeform, for allowing any tags to be added
-    * DisplayLocation: type = singleSelect, for specifying the palcement of the Callout within the display of the Space
+    * DisplayLocation: type = singleSelect, for specifying the placement of the Callout within the display of the Space
     * States: type = singleSelect for the set of visible states from the InnovationFlow

 Then each time a Callout is added to the Collaboration, it's profile will have the above Tagsets created as well as the Default tagset.